Laurence Gibson: Houston Texans

 On December 14, 2016, Gibson was signed to the Houston Texans' practice squad.
 He signed a reserve/future contract with the Texans on January 16, 2017.
 He was waived on September 2, 2017.

 Cleveland Browns

 On December 13, 2017, Gibson was signed to the Cleveland Browns' practice squad.

 New York Giants (second stint)

-On January 9, 2018, Gibson signed a futures contract with the New York Giants.
+On January 9, 2018, Gibson signed a futures contract with the Giants.
 He chose not to join the team for any of the voluntary off-season programs and subsequently he was waived on May 11, 2018.

 Tennessee Titans

 On August 3, 2018, Gibson signed with the Tennessee Titans.
 He was waived on September 1, 2018.

 Personal life

 In February 2017, Gibson along with former contractor for the U. S. Department of Defense at the Pentagon Joseph Bushrod, founded SolEnergy.
 SolEnergy is a residential and commercial solar panel installation company where Gibson sits as the active chief financial officer.